alexrudall/ruby-openai/README.md

 ### Whisper

-Whisper is a speech to text model that can be used to generate text based on an audio file [messages](https://platform.openai.com/docs/guides/chat/introduction):
+Whisper is a speech to text model that can be used to generate text based on an audio files:

 #### Translate